stefanradev93/BayesFlow/README.md

 https://arxiv.org/abs/2005.03899

-## Parameter Estimation with BayesFlow
+## Parameter Estimation

-The BayesFlow method incorporates a *summary network* and an *inference network* which are jointly optimized to invert a complex computational model (simulator).
+The BayesFlow approach for parameter estimation incorporates a *summary network* and an *inference network* which are jointly optimized to invert a complex computational model (simulator).
 The summary network is responsible for learning the most informative data representations (i.e., summary statistics) in an end-to-end manner.
 The inference network is responsible for learning an invertible mapping between the posterior and an easy-to-sample-from latent space (e.g., Gaussian) for *any* possible observation or set of observations arising from the simulator.
 The BayesFlow method for amortized parameter estimation is based on our paper:

 Radev, S. T., Mertens, U. K., Voss, A., Ardizzone, L., & Köthe, U. (2020).
 BayesFlow: Learning complex stochastic models with invertible neural networks. <em>IEEE Transactions on Neural Networks and Learning Systems</em>, available for free at: